Last Updated on December 11, 2020.

 Most affordable mixers, say in the $200 range, will only let you record the stereo out to the PC.

-This means that all the tracks coming into the mixer will be summed/mixed to one stereo file that will then be recorded.
+This means that all the tracks coming into the mixer will be summed/mixed to one stereo file that will then be recorded, and in this case you won’t have any control over the individual tracks once they reach the PC.

-On the other hand, Mixers that are capable of Multitrack recording will let you record every individual input to a separate track in the recording software.
+On the other hand, Mixers that are capable of Multitrack recording will let you record every individual input to a separate track to the recording software.

-Now, let´s say you had a regular mixer at home, one with no multitrack capabilities, and wanted to record eight channels from it into a separate Audio Interface;
+Now, let´s say you had a regular mixer at home, one with no multitrack capabilities, and wanted to record eight channels from it to your computer;

-While you could definitely do that, you would need eight cables going from the Mixer to the Interface, which is just a hassle and something I would’t recommend.
+While you could definitely do that, you would need eight cables going from the Mixer to the Interface, which is just a hassle and something I wouldn’t recommend.

 So, getting a mixer with a built in Audio Interface, though more expensive, might be a great investment if you know how many inputs you need.